 Alcohol and drug use in the workplace or on department time can endanger the health and safety of department members and the public.
-Such use shall not be tolerated (41 USC § 8103).

 Members who have consumed an amount of an alcoholic beverage or taken any medication, or combination thereof, that would tend to adversely affect their mental or physical abilities shall not report for duty.
-Affected members shall notify the Shift Supervisor or appropriate supervisor as soon as the member is aware that he/she will not be able to report to work.
+Affected members shall notify the Shift Supervisor or appropriate supervisor as soon as the member is aware that the member will not be able to report to work.
 If the member is unable to make the notification, every effort should be made to have a representative contact the supervisor in a timely manner.
-If the member is adversely affected while on-duty, he/she shall be immediately removed and released from work (see the Work Restrictions section in this policy).
+If the member is adversely affected while on-duty, the member shall be immediately removed and released from work (see the Work Restrictions section in this policy).